 Kelly joins us as the inaugural director of the Office of Academic Resources after serving in a similar role for NYU in Abu Dhabi for nearly three years.
 As the Associate Dean for Student Learning Resources and Dean for First Year Students, Kelly was charged with creating an Academic Resource Center and Office for Disability Services from scratch.
 Having spent ten years prior to that in the Dean's Office and Athletics at Swarthmore College, she is very excited to be a part of the tri-co community once again.
 As an undergraduate she studied Political Science and International Relations at Swarthmore College, with a focus on East Asian Studies.
 She completed her Master's in Psychological Services at the University of Pennsylvania, and is currently finishing her doctorate in Higher Education Management at Penn as well.
 Kelly is particularly drawn to the potential for close and creative collaboration with faculty and students at Haverford and excited to welcome the community to the new office.

 Nika completed her undergraduate studies at Pomona College in Claremont, California.
 Upon graduation, she received a Fulbright English Teaching Assistantship grant to South Korea, where she taught English conversation and American culture at a rural middle school.
 After two years as a Fulbright grantee, she took a position teaching college freshmen at South Korea's Chonnam National University.
 Nika returned to the United States in 2009 and settled in San Francisco, where she continued her work with international students at Kaplan International Colleges.
-She focused on preparing college-bound students for the transition to American community colleges and universities, advising students on the college admissions process and teaching academic writing and study skills.
-Nika then worked one-on-one with students with learning differences in Asheville, North Carolina, before relocating to Philadelphia.
-She is currently enrolled at the University of Pennsylvania's Graduate School of Education and will complete her Master's degree in Higher Education Management next year.
-Nika is thrilled to join the Office of Academic Resources as a Graduate Assistant and looks forward to being part of the office's continued growth and development.
+She focused on preparing college-bound students for the transition to American community colleges and universities, advising students on the college admissions process, and teaching academic writing and study skills.
+Nika then worked one-on-one with students with learning differences in Asheville, North Carolina, before relocating to Philadelphia to attend the University of Pennsylvania's Graduate School of Education.
+She completed her Master's degree in Higher Education in May 2014.
+Nika believes strongly in the power of community and, as the Office of Academic Resources enters its third year, hopes to harness the energy and vitality of Haverford students, faculty, and staff into creative new opportunities for student growth and development.